 According to documents from Prosecutor Brad Bailey's Office:

-.Jazmine Marie Robinson, of Toledo, was placed on five years community control with conditions on one count of aggravated trafficking in drugs.
-She was fined $500 and ordered to pay court costs.
+.Melody A. Robinson was placed on five years community control with conditions on one count of permitting drug abuse.

 Both cases were heard by Judge Scott Barrett.